 It’s mostly us, the AC companies.
 Beginning in 2023, Tiger Heating & Air, along with every heating and air conditioning company in our Texas region, can no longer install an air conditioning unit with a SEER rating of 14 or less.
 The new federal regulation means all ACs we install will be SEER 15 or higher.

-Because our climate varies widely across the country, it’s a different situation in other states.
+Because our climate varies widely across the country, it’s a different situation in other states than for the Texas AC requirement.
 For HVAC companies in states further north, they do not have as high of requirements.
 For our northern friends, they will only be permitted to install air conditioners with a minimum rating of SEER 14 starting in 2023.

 To put it simply, you likely won’t be affected by this regulation change.
 This SEER 15 minimum rule will only be a potential issue for homeowners who need to replace an aging cooling system on or after January 1st, 2023.
 If that happens to become your situation, you probably will still not be significantly impacted by the raised SEER standards.